Cabbage Moth White Butterfly: 10 Tips for Brassica’s Kiss of Death

 Are you struggling to grow brassicas without those awful green cabbage worms?
-The cabbage white butterfly is to blame and I’ve only recently come to know its name and its infamy.
+The cabbage moth (white butterfly) is to blame and I’ve only recently come to know its name and its infamy.

 When I was young, I loved running through the field on our property chasing after the white butterflies.
 I’d catch them and then let them go, only to catch them again.
 So much joy!